-Some of the vocal lessons you will learn here covers the art and science of diaphragm singing so that you’ll be in the know about the process.
+Some vocal lessons cover the art and science of diaphragm singing so that you’ll be in the know about the process.

-Another way to learn to stay in tune is to practice learning how to sing with chords (arpeggios).
+Learn how to stay in tune when you sing.
+One great way is to practice singing with chords (arpeggios).

-Chords can be played with the piano or guitar to get the best effect, and you can practice hitting the notes with all the various
+You can play chords on the piano or guitar to get the best effect.
+This way, you can practice hitting the notes with all the various musical chords, such as…

-Yes, recording your voice can help beginners just finding how to learn singing and gives positive or negative feedback.
+Yes, recording your voice, even as a beginner, gives positive or negative feedback.

 After each practice, record yourself singing the scales and chords to see how well you match up to the instrument.

 This vocal range training can help you sing higher or lower, with time and persistence.